-A common problem for gardeners, we know how disappointing it is to find a tomato fruit with blossom end rot.
+As gardeners, we know how disappointing it is to find a tomato fruit with blossom-end rot.
 This disorder can also affect peppers, cucumbers, watermelons, eggplants, and squash.

 1. Remove Affected Fruits

-This disorder usually happens on the first fruits formed of the plants.
-One of the first signs is that the bottom of the fruits will display water-soaked spots.
+One of the first signs of this physiological disorder is that the bottom of the fruits displays water-soaked, light-brown spots.

-The first action to take in treating blossom end rot (BER) is to remove the affected fruits.
+The first step in treating blossom end rot is to remove the affected fruits.
 Pruning the plants will also help redirect water and calcium to developing fruits.

 2. Water Plants Properly